AstaRem/employee-password-generator/README.md

 ![password generated](images/success.jpg)

-However if user chose wrong length for his password(less than 8 or more than 128 characters), they get a message:
+However if user chose wrong length for his password(less than 8 or more than 128 characters), they get a message they need to enter correct number:
 ![incorrect length](images/numFalse.jpg),
-they need to start again.

-Also, if a user's answer about characters to all four questions is no, they get an error message, saying they need to refresh and choose at least one character option:
+Also, if a user's answer about characters to all four questions is no, they get an error message, saying they need to choose at least one character option, refresh and start again :
 ![did not choose any characters](images/charFalse.jpg)

 I made this app to practice JavaScript: